 The bus stopped for me less than a minute later.
 The man leaned down the aisle and grabbed the bigger bag, so I could get through the four rows and make it off.

 There was a man standing outside of his small business.
 I asked him if the bus to Los Encuentros would come by.
-He assured me that it would.
+He assured me it would.
 Then I asked him about a bathroom.
-He pointed inside a hotel.
-They were kind enough to let me use their humble facilities.
+He pointed inside a hotel, where they were kind enough to let me use their humble facilities.

 TRAVEL INTEGRITY TIP: When changing transportation, make it a priority to find a bathroom and try to go, even if the bathroom isn’t nice.
 On the following bus ride there would be no stopping.
 Being forced to contract your bowels or urinary tract is uncomfortable, painful, and can cause serious health problems.